Adri-bis/Adri-bis/README.md

 ### :man_technologist: About Me :
 I am Adrien Manente,  a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from France.

+I recently completed my Application Developer training (Bachelor's level) at Wild Code School in Toulouse.
+I am currently looking for a 6-month end-of-studies internship to apply my skills and contribute to real web development projects.

+During my training, I gained strong skills in JavaScript, TypeScript, React, Node.js, MySQL and also explored modern tools like Docker, GraphQL, Nginx, PostgreSQL, TailwindCSS and CI/CD automation.

+I worked on projects such as a medical appointment management app (Docker & GraphQL) and an interactive website about Ancient Greece (SQLite & TypeScript).

+I am motivated to join a team where I can continue learning, collaborate, and contribute to innovative projects.
+Feel free to contact me to discuss how I can help your team!

 ---

 ### :hammer_and_wrench: Languages and Tools :